What is a Car’s Rear End or Rear Differential?

 Regular Inspections and Maintenance

 One of the best ways to keep your car’s rear end in top shape is by conducting regular inspections and maintenance.
 This includes changing the differential oil regularly to prevent wear and maintain all parts in good condition.
 Routine checks and changes of differential oil are recommended every 30,000 to 60,000 miles, depending on your vehicle’s requirements.
-You can find this the correct interval in your vehicle’s manual.
+You can find the correct interval in your vehicle’s manual.

 Also, remember to conduct regular driveline inspections to ensure the operational integrity of your vehicle.